Things to do with Kids in Bermuda

 - 2 tablespoons Sherry pepper sauce

-Stir in clams, shrimp, Worcestershire sauce, and rum and gently simmer 30 minutes.
-Remove from heat and let chowder stand, covered, 1 hour.
+Stir in clams, shrimp, Worcestershire sauce, and rum, and gently simmer for 30 minutes.
+Remove from heat and let chowder stand, covered 1 hour.
 Gently return to a simmer and stir in Sherry pepper sauce.